flarum/docs/docs/install.md

 ## Folder Ownership

 During installation, Flarum may request that you make certain directories writable.
-Modern operating systems are generally multi-user, meaning that the user you log in as is not the same as the user FLarum is running as.
+Modern operating systems are generally multi-user, meaning that the user you log in as is not the same as the user Flarum is running as.
 The user that Flarum is running as MUST have read + write access to:

 - The root install directory, so Flarum can edit `config.php`.